General Disclosures

 Privacy and Security Policy Statement

 As a financial institution and member of the NYSE, FINRA and SIPC, Wall Street Access and its affiliated entities (“WSA” or “We”) must obtain personal and financial information about its customers.
 WSA does not collect nonpublic personal information from consumers until they become customers of WSA.
 Individuals do not become consumers of WSA by merely providing names, addresses, and general areas of investment interest.
 The purpose of the information that we collect is to assist us in better servicing your account and investment needs.
 We recognize and understand the importance that each of our customers places on the privacy and security of such nonpublic personal information.
 Therefore, we take every reasonable precaution to ensure that this information is safe and secure while in transit to us and while stored on our systems.
 Similarly, we will maintain the confidentiality of such nonpublic personal information in accordance with the following terms of this Privacy Policy.
+If you have questions about our privacy policy, please contact us via email at contact@wsaccess.com or call WSA customer service at (212)-709-9400.

 Collection of Nonpublic Personal Information